OutSystems/docs-support/src/enterprise/maintenance/failover-procedures.md

         1. In the **Startup type** dropdown, choose **Disabled**.
 Click **OK** at the bottom.
     * In Java stack:
         1. Use the command `service outsystems stop CONTROLLER`.
-        1. Disable the service with the command `./serviceconfigurator.sh -interactiv`.
+        1. Disable the service with the command `./serviceconfigurator.sh -interactive`.
-1. On New OutSystems Deployment Controller servers, **start service Deployment Controller service and set as automatic**.
+1. On New OutSystems Deployment Controller servers, **enable automatic startup of Deployment Controller Service**.
     * In .NET stack:
         1. Go to **Start** > **Services**.
-        1. Right-click on the **OutSystems Deployment Controller Service** and choose **Start**.
-        1. Right-click it again and choose **Properties**.
+        1. Choose **Properties**.
         1. In the **Startup type** dropdown, choose **Automatic**.
 Click **OK** at the bottom.
     * In Java stack:
         1. Use the command `./serviceconfigurator.sh -interactive` to activate Deployment Controller service.
-        1. Start the service with `service outsystems start CONTROLLER`.
 1. On all front-ends of this environment, starting with the Controller, **update location of Controller in OutSystems configurations**.
 The value written for this setting must be equal in all front-ends of the environment.
     * In .NET stack:
         1. Run Configuration Tool from the Start menu.